 First Steps for First Responders in Getting Help

-If you or someone you love has exhibited signs and symptoms of suicidal thoughts, it’s important to seek out mental health resources that provide evidence-based therapies, comprehensive and compassionate care, and licensed professionals who are highly-trained and skilled in specifically assisting first responders.
+If you or someone you love has exhibited signs and symptoms of suicidal behaviors or thoughts, it’s important to seek out mental health resources that provide evidence-based therapies, comprehensive and compassionate care, and licensed mental health professionals who are highly-trained and skilled in specifically assisting first responders.

 If you are ready to get help and begin a life in peace and joy, Futures is here for you.
 Contact us confidentially online or by phone at 866-804-2098